Human brain and light

 Not every blue light triggers the same, there is a massive difference between artificial and natural light.
 The strongest indoor light ranges around 100–1,000 lux.
 Real daylight is about 10,000–100,000 lux.
 You see, no light is as effective as real sunlight and we are not able to recreate this light artificially.
 But we can step outside and let it naturally enter our body.

-We know based on a lot of evidence that if you don’t get your cortisol and melatonin rhythms timed right there are tremendously bad effects on cardiovascular health, dementia, metabolism, diabetes risk, fertility learning and depression.
+“We know based on a lot of evidence that if you don’t get your cortisol and melatonin rhythms timed right there are tremendously bad effects on cardiovascular health, dementia, metabolism, diabetes risk, fertility learning and depression. “

 That’s often why people feel more tired and less active in winter.
 It is not because they are “lazy,” but because their eye cells do not get enough natural light their “morning time marker” is missing and therefore their body has a hard time to know what time it is and when to feel tired and when to feel awake.

-Many positive things happen when we time our clock right.
+“Many positive things happen when we time our clock right.
 So, what we want to do is to get outside as soon as possible after waking up.
-To make sure our body is set up in the best way.
+To make sure our body can do his work in the best settings.”

 “Alright, got it!, I know how to properly wake my body up and start my system.
 But what about the turn off?
 What about sleep?
 Can I also use light for sleeping?”